bcjiang/bcjiang.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in Computer Science at the Johns Hopkins University.
 My research interests include AI-assisted medical imaging (particularly ultrasound & photoacoustic imaging), and robotic/image-guided medical procedures.
-I am mainly advised by Dr. Emad M. Boctor at [MUSiiC Research Lab](https://musiic.lcsr.jhu.edu/), and co-advised by Dr. Mathias Unberath and Dr. Russell H. Taylor, in the [Laboratory for Computational Sensing and Robotics (LCSR)](https://lcsr.jhu.edu/).
+I am advised by Dr. Emad M. Boctor at [MUSiiC Research Lab](https://musiic.lcsr.jhu.edu/), and co-advised by Dr. Mathias Unberath and Dr. Russell H. Taylor, in the [Laboratory for Computational Sensing and Robotics (LCSR)](https://lcsr.jhu.edu/).

 ## Education